RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: Experimental Evaluation

 \subsection{Experimental Results}

-\textbf{Validity \& Robust Validity.} Table~\ref{tab:cf} compares the validity and robust validity of CF examples generated by RoCourseNet and other baselines on three datasets.
-This table shows that RoCourseNet outperforms all baselines in terms of both validity and robust validity.
-In particular, RoCourseNet consistently generates CF examples with 91\% robust validity, which shows that the adversarially trained RoCourseNet generates highly robust CF examples when the underlying predictive model shift occurs.
-Moreover, RoCourseNet achieves $\sim$10\% higher robust validity than Roar-LIME (which optimizes for worst-case model shifts).
-This result accentuates the importance of considering the data shift, since failing to consider the impact data shift (such as ROAR-LIME) leads to degraded results.

-In addition, RoCourseNet consistently generates CF examples with more than 98.5\% validity, which is $\sim$6\%, $\sim$5\%, $\sim$3\% higher than VanillaCF, ROAR-LIME, and CounterNet, respectively.
-This result shows that optimizing the worst-case shifted model (i.e., $L_2$ in Eq.~\ref{eq:adv_training}) is sufficient to achieve high validity, without the need to explicitly optimize for an additional validity loss on the original model.
+\textbf{Validity \& Robust Validity.} Table~\ref{tab:cf} compares the validity and robust validity achieved by RoCourseNet and other baselines.
+RoCourseNet achieves the highest \emph{robust validity} on each dataset - it outperforms ROAR-LIME by 10\% (the next best performing baseline), and consistently achieves at least 96.5\% robust validity.
+This illustrates RoCourseNet's effectiveness at generating highly robust recourses.
+Also, RoCourseNet achieves the highest \emph{validity} on each dataset.
+This result shows that optimizing the worst-case shifted model (i.e., $L_2$ in Eq.~\ref{eq:adv_training}) is sufficient to achieve high validity, without the need to explicitly optimize for an additional validity loss.\\

-\textbf{Proximity.} Table~\ref{tab:cf} compares the proximity of CF examples produced by RoCourseNet and baselines on all three datasets.
-In particular, RoCourseNet performs exceedingly on the Loan application dataset (our largest dataset with $\sim$450k data points), as it is the second-best method in terms of proximity (just behind CounterNet), and outperforms both our post-hoc baseline methods (VanillaCF and Roar-LIME).
-On the other hand, RoCourseNet achieves $\sim$40\% and $\sim$90\% poorer proximity as compared to the best performing baselines on the German Credit and Student datast, respectively.
+\textbf{Proximity.} Table~\ref{tab:cf} compares the proximity achieved by RoCourseNet and baselines.
+In particular, RoCourseNet performs exceedingly well on the Loan application dataset (our largest dataset with $\sim$450k data points), as it is the second-best method in terms of proximity (just behind CounterNet), and outperforms all our post-hoc baseline methods (RBR, ROAR-LIME, and VanillaCF).
+Perhaps understandably, RoCourseNet achieves poorer proximity on the German Credit and Student dataset, given that the limited size of these datasets (less than 1000 data points) precludes efficient training.\\

-Note that the relatively poorer performance on proximity in \emph{German Credit} and \emph{Student} datasets is attributed to the cost-invalidity trade-off, as a high robust validity (which is the case in RoCourseNet) often comes at the cost of proximity \citep{rawal2020can}.
-In addition, to balance this trade-off well, sufficient training data is required.
-Unfortunately, these two small-sized datasets both contain less than 1k data points (in contrast of $\sim$450k data points in the \emph{Loan} dataset), which limit our balancing of the cost-invalidity trade-off.
-We further illustrate the cost-invalidity trade-off in the next section.